mishguruorg/angular-timezone-selector/README.md

+# (Ready Only)

+This repository is in a read only state - but creating a fork is always an option.

 # Timezone selector for Angular JS

 A simple AngularJS directive to create timezone select.
 It uses [chosen](http://harvesthq.github.io/chosen/) to create auto-complete timezone select.
 Timezone information comes from [moment](http://momentjs.com/timezone/).
 Countries timezone data comes from [TimezoneDB](http://timezonedb.com/download).